Hideki Matsuyama Profile

 A few short months after turning pro, Matsuyama registered a top-10 finish at the US Open, which saw him soar up the rankings.

-He has recorded top-10 finishes in each of the four Majors, the closest he has come to joining the pantheon of winners a tie for second at the 2017 US Open.
+He has recorded top-10 finishes in each of the four Majors and, prior to his Augusta triumph, the closest he has come to joining the pantheon of winners was a tie for second at the 2017 US Open.

 Matsuyama won his first Japan Golf Tour event as an amateur and by the end of his first year as a pro, he already had five titles to his name.